wouterzwerink/lightning/docs/source-app/workflows/index.rst

    :height: 180

 .. displayitem::
-   :header: Mount an AWS S3 Bucket to the Filesystem
+   :header: Mount Data from a Cloud Bucket
    :description: Learn how Lightning Mounts are used to make the contents of an cloud object store bucket available on disk when running in the cloud.
    :col_css: col-md-4
    :button_link: mount_cloud_object_store.html